← Back to blog index · 2026-05-10

 After FTX, the largest fear in crypto became “the platform took my money and did something else with it”.

-Bitfinex Funding isn’t “you deposit money to Bitfinex earning yield” — it’s “you lend to other users, Bitfinex matches”.
-Your principal stays in your Bitfinex account the whole time.
+This funding market isn’t “you deposit money to the exchange earning yield” — it’s “you lend to other users, the exchange matches”.
+Your principal stays in your account the whole time.
 Only “use rights” transfer for a few days.
-Even if Bitfinex went bankrupt, the funding loan settlement mechanism would still return your principal.
+Even if the venue went bankrupt, the funding loan settlement mechanism would still return your principal.

 USDe is different.
 You swap USDC for USDe — your USDC is no longer yours, it’s Ethena system’s.
 They use it to short-hedge perps.
 If Ethena breaks, you’re holding USDe (a possibly depegged synthetic), not USDC.